 Conflicts of interest.
-In the acknowledgement section of the paper, authors should disclose all sources of funding, and potential conflicts of interest such as consulting fees, stock ownership, patent licenses, etc. People who have made inputs which were helpful in conducting the research, but not significant enough for them to be included as authors, should be acknowledged.
+In the acknowledgment section of the paper, authors should disclose all sources of funding, and potential conflicts of interest such as consulting fees, stock ownership, patent licenses, etc. People who have made inputs which were helpful in conducting the research, but not significant enough for them to be included as authors, should be acknowledged.

 In order to publish and disseminate research articles, Journal of Advanced Engineering and Computation needs publishing rights.
 This is determined by a publishing agreement between the author and JAEC.
 This agreement deals with the transfer or license of the copyright to JAEC and authors retain significant rights to use and share their own published articles.

 Protecting author rights.
 Copyright aims to protect the specific way the article has been written to describe an experiment and the results.
-Journal of Advanced Engineering and Computation is committed to its authors to protect and defend their work and their reputation and takes allegations of infringement, plagiarism, ethic disputes and fraud very seriously.
+Journal of Advanced Engineering and Computation is committed to its authors to protect and defend their work and their reputation and takes allegations of infringement, plagiarism, ethical disputes, and fraud very seriously.